sebastiendonadio/devopsmlops/chapters/16-chapter14.md

 ##  Chaos Engineering - Antifragility with ML Models

 The concept is to use a human (antifragile) and machine (fragile) tandem to make ML models antifragile.
 This technique is called chaos engineering   [[1]](Chapter14.html#ftnt1)    and it has an open-source toolkit   [[2]](Chapter14.html#ftnt2)   .
 It started with Netflix   [[3]](Chapter14.html#ftnt3)    where they improved the resiliency of their systems by developing a tool called chaos monkeys.
-They imagined a scenario where monkeys would be let loose in their data center and the monkeys would randomly disable production servers.
+They imagined a scenario where monkeys were let loose in their data center and the monkeys would randomly disable production servers.
 The test was to check if Netflix could survive this scenario without any impact on the customer.

 Chaos monkeys expanded to random failures and abnormal conditions across different parts of a production system (for example, production database) and the ability of a system to perform under such duress.
 Once such conditions were successfully tested, the systems were not only robust but antifragile given that the failures and/or abnormal scenarios exposed fault lines that were plugged to make the system stronger.
 Chaos monkeys is a tool available on github   [[4]](Chapter14.html#ftnt4)   .
 In the next section, we go through the principles of chaos engineering to make your ML model production system stronger.